ToyotaCRDL/mahos/README.rst

 #.
 Clone this repo somewhere.
 #.
 Install the ``mahos`` package: ``pip install -e .`` or ``pip install -e .[inst]``
-   (the latter installs optional the packages for instrument drivers).
+   (the latter installs optional packages for instrument drivers).

 Run
 ===